F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 Using a Proxy
 -------------

 This extension supports making API calls through a proxy server for most cloud providers.
-It looks at the BIG-IP proxy configuration defined in system db variables, these can be viewed by running `tmsh list sys db proxy.*`.
+It looks at the BIG-IP proxy configuration defined in system db variables.
+These can be viewed by running ``tmsh list sys db proxy``.

 - AWS: All API calls will use the proxy.
 - Azure: All control plane API calls will use the proxy.
 Storage upload/download (data-plane) calls will not use the proxy.